langchain-ai/langchain-datastax/libs/astradb/README.md

 > DataStax [Astra DB](https://docs.datastax.com/en/astra/home/astra.html) is a serverless vector-capable database built on Apache Cassandra® and made conveniently available
 > through an easy-to-use JSON API.

+> [!IMPORTANT]
+> This package replaces the _deprecated_ Astra DB classes found under `langchain_community.*`.
+Migrating away from the community plugins is strongly advised to get the latest features, fixes, and compatibility with modern versions of the AstraPy Data API client.

 ## Installation and Setup

 Installation of this partner package: